yycliang/pset-5/README.md

 2. do a deep-dive into diffusion models.

 Note that much of this problem set requires GPUs.
-- Feel free to use your own GPU if you have access to one.
+- Feel free to use your own GPU(s) if you have access.
+If so, you'll need to install the requirements in `requirements.txt` in each of `part1` and `part2`.
 - To work on this problem set using GPUs in Google Colab, copy the `pset-5` directory to your Google Drive.
 When working on a particular notebook, configure the notebook to use a GPU machine with `Runtime → Change runtime type → T4 GPU`.

-**Important**: Resources on Google Colab are limited!
+**IMPORTANT**: Resources on Google Colab are limited!
 If you use the GPUs for too long (e.g., several hours), they may restrict your GPU access for a while.
 To avoid issues, please start this assignment early and close the notebook when you're not actively using it.
-You're also welcome to use your own GPUs.

-## Grading

-Part 1: Representation learning
- - 20 points

-Part 2: Diffusion models
- - Problem 1: 15 points
- - Problem 2: 30 points
- - Problem 3: 20 points
- - Problem 4: 15 points

 ## Part 1: Representation Learning